-In some cases, the cancelation process can be so frustrating — or so confusing — that you just keep paying.
+Sometimes, the cancelation process can be so frustrating or confusing that you keep paying.
 If you’re trying to cancel a subscription, don’t be intimidated by complicated, confusing options: keep at it until you’ve managed to cancel.

 7. Requiring account creation before you browse

-One particularly annoying retailer trick is to force you to create an account or share information before you can browse.
-That means the retailer immediately has your contact information to fill up your mailbox with ads and sales to tempt you into spending money — all before you’ve even been able to browse the product catalog.
+One particularly annoying retailer trick is forcing you to create an account or share information before you can browse.
+That means the retailer immediately has your contact information to fill your inbox with ads and sales to tempt you into spending money – all before you’ve even been able to browse the product catalog.

 Requiring you to make that commitment up-front – even a small one – can make you more likely to buy.
-After all, you’ve already invested this much effort just to browse — you may as well buy something.
+After all, you’ve already invested this much effort just to browse, so you may as well buy something.

 3 tips to help you avoid deceptive marketing

 Even though you know what you’re looking for, it’s still easy to fall prey to deceptive marketing.
 But mostly, it comes down to three key points:

 - Read before you click.
 Be sure the button you’re clicking says what you think it says before you click, and take the time to read options and fine print carefully.

 - Don’t let yourself be pressured.
-Dark patterns — and online scammers — both make you feel like you have to make a decision now.
-When you’re pressured into making a choice, you’re probably not thinking it through, making it easy for you to fall for a trick.
+Acknowledge when you’re feeling rushed into a choice.
+When you’re pressured into making a decision, you’re probably not thinking it through, making it easy for you to fall for a trick.

 - Don’t click if you’re confused.
-It bears repeating that it’s important to know what you’re agreeing to before you click — and some websites make it very hard to figure that out.
-Whether the prices are obfuscated or the options are excessively complicated, be sure you know exactly what you’re commiting to before you click.
+It bears repeating that it’s important to know what you’re agreeing to before you click – and some websites make it very hard to figure that out.
+So whether the prices are obfuscated or the options are excessively complicated, be sure you know exactly what you’re committing to before you click.